NicolasFlandrois/Stardate/README.md

 From launch, the program will automatically display the current Stardate (cf: Stardate Now), followed by a main menu:

-1 : Compute Today's Stardate.
+1. Compute Today's Stardate.
-2 : To convert a Date into Stardate.
+2. To convert a Date into Stardate.
-3 : To Translate a Stardate into a Date.
+3. To Translate a Stardate into a Date.
-R : Return to main menu.
+4. Return to main menu.
-Q : To Quit.
+5. To Quit.

 - Stardate Now: